-- valuation of investment portfolio: The Committee gives special audit consideration to the valuation of investments and supporting data provided by Octopus.
+- Valuation of investment portfolio: The Committee gives special audit consideration to the valuation of investments and supporting data provided by Octopus.
 The impact of this risk would be a large gain or loss in Titan's results.
-The valuations are supported by the portfolio companies' accounts and third-party evidence which gives comfort to the Audit Committee. - management override of financial controls: The Committee reviews all significant accounting estimates that form part of the financial statements and considers any material judgements applied by management during the completion of the financial statements. - recognition of revenue from investments: Investment income is Titan's source of revenue.
-Revenue is recognised when Titan's right to the return is established in accordance with the Statement of Recommended Practice.
-Octopus confirms to the Audit Committee that the revenues are recognised appropriately.
+The valuations are supported by the portfolio companies' accounts and third-party evidence which gives comfort to the Audit Committee. - Management override of financial controls: The Committee reviews all significant accounting estimates that form part of the financial statements and considers any material judgements applied by management during the completion of the financial statements.